What is a Mining Rig and How Do You Build Your Own?

 - ASICs (application-specific integrated circuit) are machines that are specifically made with very high computational power.
 This makes them ideal for mining coins based on CPU-heavy algorithms (Bitcoin, Bitcoin Cash, etc.)

 - GPU mining rigs are computers that include one or (preferably) several graphics cards which they use to solve the mining algorithm.
 Although they have lower computational power than ASICs, they have much higher amounts of memory.
-This makes them ideal for mining coins based on RAM-heavy algorithms (Ethereum, Ethereum Classic, etc.)
+This makes them ideal for mining coins based on RAM-heavy algorithms (check our best ethereum miners for example).

 What does a mining rig consist of?